ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

   }

 ```
-That was easy but now comes the tricky part you need the custom field specific index.
+That was easy, but now comes the tricky part: we need the custom field specific index.
-You will find it in the configuration page where you created the custom category under **show technical configuration**.
+You will find it on the configuration page where you created the custom category under **show technical configuration**.
-The indexes here are just examples so don't try to use them.
+The indexes listed there are just examples so don't try to use them.
-Now just loop over the result and map them to fit the struct.
+Now just loop over the result, and map them to fit the structure.

 ```
   var sshKeys []SSHKey